rjones-lf/iroha/test/load/README.md

    **Or manually** specify Iroha node address and port in `TARGET_URL` in environment configuration [file](config.env).

-    **Note for Mac hosts** If you are running Iroha on the same host as locust, you most likely need to use `docker.for.mac.localhost:50051`, where `50051` is Torii port.
+    **Mac hosts** If you are running Iroha on the same host as locust, you most likely need to use `docker.for.mac.localhost:50051`, where `50051` is Torii port.
+    **Linux hosts** Accessing host from container is not trivial, please refer to [this](https://github.com/docker/for-linux/issues/264) issue.

    Specify desired test script as locustfile in `LOCUSTFILE_PATH` in Compose file (e.g. locustfile.py or locustfile-performance.py)